On gluing and splitting series invariants of plumbed 3-manifolds: An invariant three-variable series for knot complements

 \section{An invariant three-variable series for knot complements}

 Here we define a $(q,t,z)$-series for plumbed knot complements and prove Theorem \ref{thm:qtzseriesinvarianceintroreduced}.
-We use notation as in \S\ref{sec:neumann-knots}.
+We use notation as in \S\S\ref{sec:neumann-knots}--\ref{sec:relspinc}.

 Consider a plumbed knot complement $(M, \partial M)$.
-We may assume that after a sequence of Neumann moves, $(M, \partial M)$ is constructed by plumbing along a reduced plumbing tree $\Gamma$ with a distinguished vertex $v_0$.
+We may assume that after a sequence of Neumann moves on pairs, $(M, \partial M)$ is constructed by plumbing along a reduced pair $(\Gamma, v_0)$ as in \S\ref{sec:redplpairs}.
 We assume that $\Gamma$ has invertible framing matrix.

 Consider a tuple $\tau=\left(Q,a,\xi \right)$ as in \eqref{eq:tau}.
 We define the series

 as

 where